fbergmann/spatial-sbml/readme.md

 - **Modifying the concentrations at a coordinate**: First select the species whose concentrations you would like to change, next specify the concentration and enable the 'Apply' button.
 Then simply click / drag the mouse along the canvas to change the concentrations at those points.

 Should you have further questions, or concerns please let me know.
+## SpatialSBML API
+I'm currently in the process of exposing the API through SWIG.
+A first prototype is available in the examples folder.
+To test it, compile with with the CMake option `WITH_JAVA=ON`, and then modify the example in `examples/bindings` to adjust the location of the sample file.

 ## Libraries
 This project requires the following libraries: